litec-lectures/litec-workspace/setup/01_GitSetup.md

 ## WtH (What the Hell) is Git and GitHub?

-For in-depth information on git and github visit the public repository [git-intro of HASP](https://github.com/litec-hasp/git-intro).
+For in-depth information on git and github visit the public repository [HASP's git-intro](https://github.com/litec-hasp/git-intro) - a bit dated, but still ok.

 A german short explantion: an absolutely [*MINI* cheat sheet](./../cheat-sheets/Git-MiniCheatSheet[ger].md) - this is just for short reminders on what to do on your daily routine.